Dispur Subdivision - Kamrup Metro, Assam

 Population of Dispur Subdivision

-As per the Census 2011, Dispur Subdivision has a total population of 5,34,872 people, consisting of 2,77,263 males and 2,57,609 females.
-There are 1,31,101 households in the subdivision with an average population density of 4,164 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Dispur Subdivision had a total population of 5,34,872 people living in 1,31,101 households.
+The population comprised 2,77,263 males and 2,57,609 females, with an average population density of 4,164 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban